riskoviv/Breakout-game-mod/readme_en.txt

 3) Adjustment of canvas and all game elements to the size of the window when window size changes and at the game loading
 4) Minimal size of canvas at the loading, minimal paddle Y position
 5) Ball changes its color to the color of last destroyed brick
-6) Ball bouncing from every side of bricks, not only from bottom
+6) Ball bouncing from every side of bricks, not only from bottom/top
 7) Every brick in every different game has different random color
 8) Pausing by pressing Esc, displaying "PAUSE" text at the center of canvas (with counting lengh of text)
 9) Modified ball and floor collision detection (losing) with displaying a message and changing a paddle color